Marketing Plans Matter

 Whatever goals you select, they should be SMART (specific, measurable, achievable, relevant and timely) as they will form a reference point from which to measure the success of your marketing efforts.

-2. Analyse your business environment: SWOT and PESTLE analysis
+2. Analyse your environment: SWOT and PESTLE analysis

 3. Know how you are distinct: USP

-Identifying your Unique Selling Point (USP) is key to setting your product or service apart from your competitors.
+Thirdly, identifying your Unique Selling Point (USP) is key to setting your product or service apart from competitors.
 Your USP can be service, product or mission oriented.
 A USP is part of your brand identity and should permeate your marketing messaging across channels.

 4. Know your buyer